MARCspec/MARCspec/marc-spec.md

 [MARC spec as string interpretation]: #interpretation

 Because of the limited expressivity of the MARC spec as string there must be some kind of implicit interpretation.
 Therefor this section is normative.

+A Marc spec with only the field tag is a reference to all content data in the field.
+That does NOT include the subfield tags.

 For repeatable fields the field tag MUST be interpreted as a reference to the data in all repetitions.